-Burns can be caused by motor vehicle accidents, including trucking accidents, construction accidents, nursing home negligence, and other preventable causes.
+Burns can be caused by motor vehicle accidents, including trucking accidents, construction accidents, nursing home negligence and other preventable causes.
 When your burn is the fault of someone else’s negligence – such as faulty wiring at a construction site – you deserve justice.
-The burn injury attorneys at Crandall & Pera Law have advocate for families throughout Ohio.
+The burn injury attorneys at Crandall & Pera Law have advocated for families throughout Ohio.
 We can determine the cause of your injuries and what remedies may be available.

 Burns are classified by severity and type.
-Most people have heard of first, second, or third degree burns when they hear a news report, but here is a specific breakdown of each type:
+Most people have heard of first-, second- or third-degree burns when they hear a news report, but here is a specific breakdown of each type:

 - First Degree.
 This type of burn involves the outer skin known as the epidermis.
 Most first-degree burns heal in about a week.

 - Third Degree.
-This degree of burn reaches every skin layer including the subcutaneous tissue.
+This degree of burn reaches every skin layer including, the subcutaneous tissue.
 When the burn heals, the person will likely have deep scarring and may need skin grafting.

-Burns can affect the respiratory system and damage muscles, bones, and blood vessels.
+Burns can affect the respiratory system and damage muscles, bones and blood vessels.
 These catastrophic injuries can affect the way you walk, your body temperature (causing fever or dehydration), how your joints function, and the balance of the fluids in the body.

 Disfiguring scars are perhaps the most debilitating part of severe burns.
-Scars on visible body parts such as the face or arms may impact your psychological wellbeing.
+Scars on visible body parts such as the face or arms may impact your psychological well-being.
 You might require professional counseling.
 Many burn victims relive the incident that caused the burn.
 This reliving is known as Post-Traumatic Stress Disorder (PTSD).